najnesnaj/pinetime-zephyr/manual/_build/html/_sources/samples/basic/button/README.rst.txt

 ********************

-This sample can be built for multiple boards, in this example we will build it for the nucleo_f103rb board:
+This sample can be built for multiple boards, in this example we will build it for the pinetime

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/button
-   :board: nucleo_f103rb
+   :board: pinetime
    :goals: build
    :compact: